YoDaMa/azure-iot-sdk-node/digitaltwins/device/readme.md

 ## Latest updates

 The telemetry interface has been adjusted.
 We are de-emphasizing the ability to send individual properties.
-We have introduced a new method on the interface instance called sendTelemetry.
+We have introduced a new method on the component called sendTelemetry.
 Its argument is an object that can send multiple properties with a single message.

 We are likely to remove the ability to do a .send in the near future.